Christian-Stefan/Image-Segmentation-with-low-memory-print-and-fast-EfficientNet-model/Final assignment/README.md

 This command authenticates the environment, creates a default project, and stores the CodeCarbon credentials in a `.codecarbon.config` file.

 If the API key is passed explicitly in the code, obtain it from the CodeCarbon dashboard/account settings and store it in a variable before starting the tracker.

 The project name is the name under which the emissions of the current experiment will be grouped in the CodeCarbon dashboard.
-A project can be created or managed from the CodeCarbon dashboard.The `experiment_id` identifies the specific experiment/run group where the emissions will be logged.
+A project can be created or managed from the CodeCarbon dashboard.

+The `experiment_id` identifies the specific experiment/run group where the emissions will be logged.
 This can also be created or obtained from the CodeCarbon dashboard.

 After the API key, project name, and experiment ID have been obtained, store everything in variables and pass the arguments accordingly in `train.py`, under: